May 23, 2025

 Contents

 College interviews are nothing to be anxious about if you’re adequately prepared.
-This is the ultimate guide to get you ready for your Ivy League interview.
+This is the ultimate guide to prepare for your Ivy League interview.

-If you’ve never gone through the experience, it’s hard to know how to prepare for an Ivy League interview.
-Keep reading to learn everything you need to know to get ready for your interview!
+If you’ve never gone through the interview experience, it’s hard to know how to prepare for an Ivy League interview.
+Keep reading to learn everything you need to know to prepare for your interview!

 Learn insider interview tips from a former Ivy League admissions committee member with over 15 years of experience.